uvrajanshuman/Spring-Core/src/main/java/com/refstash/advanced_bean_processing_and_lifecycle_management/aware_interfaces/README.md

 or environment settings.
 They allow to hook into the inner workings of the Framework.

-The Spring beans might require access to framework objects, such as ApplicationContext, BeanFactory, ResourceLoader etc.
+The Spring beans might require access to framework objects, such as `ApplicationContext`, `BeanFactory`, `ResourceLoader` etc.
 To gain such accesses, these Aware interfaces can be implemented.

-By implementing Aware interfaces, components can receive specific callbacks and obtain relevant resources (like ApplicationContext, BeanFactory etc.) from the container during initialization.
+By implementing Aware interfaces, components can receive specific callbacks and obtain relevant resources (like `ApplicationContext`, `BeanFactory` etc.) from the container during initialization.

 There are various Aware interfaces available in Spring, each focusing on a different aspect of the application context or environment. <br>
 Some common ones are: